International TravelMapsRail Travel

 From the other way it is timetabled to depart Prague at 1804 and travels the same route back with main stops Dresden (2030), Berlin Hbf (2256), Amsterdam Central (0626), Rotterdam (0727), Antwerp (0843) and arriving at Brussel Zuid/Midi at 0927.

-Accommodation on board comprises of sleepers (1/2/3 bed) with a wash basin, couchettes (4-person or 6-person compartments) and standard seats (in a 6-seat compartment).
+Accommodation on board comprises of sleepers (1/2/3 bed) with a wash basin, couchettes (5-person comfort or 6-person standard compartments) and standard seats (in a 6-seat compartment).
+See the train layout here

 Amsterdam-Luxembourg